 Squeeze the electrode packet gently.
 The gel inside should feel moist and pliable.
 If it feels dry or the packet is stiff, the gel has likely dried out.

-I learned this after an entire shift of garbage tracings—every electrode in the drawer was two years expired.
-Now I check dates routinely.
-Expired electrodes have degraded gel that provides poor conductivity and adhesion.
+An entire shift of poor tracings can come down to one thing — every electrode in the drawer being expired.
+Check dates routinely: expired electrodes have degraded gel that provides poor conductivity and adhesion.

 Inspect the electrode before application: